Middle ear

 Arterial supply

 The blood supply to the middle ear is primarily derived from the maxillary division of the external carotid artery, which is complemented by branches of the internal carotid artery.
-The deep auricular artery (from the maxillary artery) contributes to the tympanic arterial network in the floor of the tympanum and also supplies the meatal (external) side of the tympanic membrane.
+The deep auricular artery (from the maxillary artery) contributes to the tympanic arterial network in the floor of the tympanic cavity and also supplies the meatal (external) side of the tympanic membrane.
 There is also an anastomosing branch of the meningeal accessory artery (branch of maxillary), called the tubal artery that travels through the auditory tube and communicates with the other arteries of the middle ear.

 The anterior tympanic artery (arising from the maxillary artery) provides blood supply to the auditory ossicles.
 It is also involved in a circular anastomosis with the posterior tympanic branch of the stylomastoid artery (arising from either the occipital or posterior auricular divisions of the external carotid artery) that also supplies the tympanic membrane.
-The stylomastoid artery goes on to perfuse the mastoid air cells and the posterior tympanum.
+The stylomastoid artery goes on to perfuse the mastoid air cells and the posterior tympanic cavity.
 Additionally, it gives a branch to the stapedius muscle, called the stapedial artery, and also a branch to the mucosal (internal) side of the tympanic membrane.
 The tensor tympani muscle is supplied by the superior tympanic artery, which is a branch of the middle meningeal branch of the maxillary artery.
-The middle meningeal artery also provides petrosal and superior tympanic branches that supply the tympanum.
+The middle meningeal artery also provides petrosal and superior tympanic branches that supply the tympanic cavity.

 The tympanic plexus is formed by contributions of the inferior tympanic artery, a branch of the ascending pharyngeal artery, and the caroticotympanic arteries.
 The crura of the stapes are wrapped by anterior and posterior crural arteries, which are derived from the tympanic plexus.